f2dude/NYCSchools/README.md

 # NYCSchools
-Sample Android app that makes use of following tech stack:
+Sample Android app to display New York's schools and each schools sat scores

 1. Kotlin programming language
 2. Jetpack Components